datastax/metric-collector-for-apache-cassandra/README.md

  5. The Grafana web ui runs on port `3000` and the prometheus web ui runs on port `9000`

- If you have an existing prometheus setup you will need the dashboards and re-labeling rules from the included [prometheus.yaml](dashboards/prometheus/prometheus.yaml) file.
+ If you have an existing prometheus setup you will need the dashboards and [relabel config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config) from the included [prometheus.yaml](dashboards/prometheus/prometheus.yaml) file.

 ## FAQ
   1. Where is the list of all Cassandra metrics?

   The full list is located on [Apache Cassandra docs](https://cassandra.apache.org/doc/latest/operating/metrics.html) site.
   The names are automatically changes from CamelCase to snake_case.

-  In the case of prometheus the metrics are further renamed based on relabeling rules which live in the [prometheus.yaml](dashboards/prometheus/prometheus.yaml) file.
+  In the case of prometheus the metrics are further renamed based on [relabel config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config) which live in the
+  [prometheus.yaml](dashboards/prometheus/prometheus.yaml) file.

   2. How can I filter out metrics I don't care about?